History of Hispanics and Latinos in Baltimore: Demographics

-In 1920, 322 foreign-born White people in Baltimore spoke the Spanish language.
+In 1920, 322 foreign-born White people in Baltimore spoke the Spanish language as their mother tongue.

-In the 1930 United States Census, there were fewer than 1,000 foreign-born Latinos in Baltimore.
+In the 1930 United States census, there were fewer than 1,000 foreign-born Latinos in Baltimore.

-In the 1960 United States Census, Baltimore was home to 429 Puerto Ricans and 214 Mexican-Americans.
+In the 1960 United States census, Baltimore was home to 429 people born in Puerto Rico and 214 people born in Mexico.

 As of the 2000 Census, the Spanish language was spoken at home by 17,805 people in Baltimore.
-This made Spanish the city's second most spoken language at home.
 In the same year, 10,193 Latin American-born immigrants lived in Baltimore, comprising 34.4% of all foreign-born residents of the city.
 This made Latin America the largest region of origin for immigrants.

-The 2010 Census found that the Latino population had increased by 9.7% over the past decade.
 In 2000 Latinos constituted 1.7% of the population and by 2009 Latinos had increased to 3% of the population.
 As of 2010, Latinos are 4.2% of Baltimore.
 At 123,029 Latinos as of 2010, Baltimore has the 56th largest Latino metropolitan population in the United States.

-As of September 2014, the Spanish language (including Spanish Creole) is the most commonly spoken language in Baltimore after English.
+As of 2011, the Spanish language (including Spanish Creole) was the most commonly spoken language in Baltimore among those who spoke English "less than very well".
 Additionally, 19,708 Latin Americans immigrants lived in Baltimore, making Latin America the largest region of origin for immigrants.

 Mexican Americans are the largest Latino group in the city.
 Mexicans make up slightly over a quarter (26%) of Baltimore's Hispanic population, forming a slight plurality over other Hispanics.
 There are also sizable populations of Puerto Ricans, Salvadorans, Hondurans, Guatemalans, and Dominicans.

 Baltimore has a small Roma community, many of whom are Gitanos who immigrated from Spain.
 The Spanish Roma began immigrating to Baltimore in the late 1800s and early 1900s.